0ctoqus/CC-StockDisplay/README.md

 ./StockDisplay.lua
 ```

+Or, you can get the script from [PineStore website](https://pinestore.cc/projects/103/stock-display)

 ## Customization
 You can set the different stocks options to display as well as the colors at the start of the StockDisplay.lua file.